toful/Compiler/README.md

 ## Documentation

-This is a 0 version of the compiler, so it doesn't generate compiled code yet.
-By the moment it only reads the input file and recognises the control flow properly.
+This compiler generates a simple three address code.
+It works with Integers and Floats and all the iterative and conditional sentences specified below.

 ### Modes